Wonderfall/docker-searx/README.md

 ## wonderfall/searx

+⚠️ **DEPRECATED** : please use the official image instead.
+Thanks for your support!

 ![](https://i.goopics.net/ls.png)

 **This image is a lightweight version of the official one.
 Please use the latter if you want something more production-oriented.**